-Avocados
+Avocados A Heart Health Fruit

-“The fat in avocado is monounsaturated fat, which is the good fats and heart healthy fat.”
+“The fat found in avocados is a monounsaturated fat, which is the good fats and heart healthy fat.”

 Are Avocados Good For Your Heart?

+As a pharmacist, I habitually evaluate foods from a nutrient density perspective evaluating the extent to which these nutrients support a preventative and/or supportive effect on our bodies.
+For instance, when it comes to heart health I am a big fan of avocados and what they offer.

-As a pharmacist I a preventative and/or supportive effect on our bodies.
-What beneficial nutrients are in avocados?
-The fat in avocado is monounsaturated fat, which is the good and heart healthy fat.
-The good fat in avocados can reduce cholesterol and increase the ratio of HDLgood) cholesterol to LDL (bad) cholesterol.
+What beneficial nutrients are found in avocados?
+The fat in avocados is known as monounsaturated fat, which is the good and heart healthy fat.
+The good fat found in avocados can reduce cholesterol and increase the ratio of HDL (good) cholesterol to LDL (bad) cholesterol.

-Other nutrients in avocados lutathione, Which Is Considered The “Mother Of All Detoxifiers”olic more potassium than bananas
+Other nutrients found in avocados include:

+Glutathione, Which Is Considered The “Mother Of All Detoxifiers”

+Folic Acid

+Fiber

+Potassium

+Would you believe that avocados have more potassium than bananas?
+Well, they certainly do!

-Avocados also contain a phytonutrient called beta- has been shown in a double blind trial to be effective for BPH (Benign Prostatic Hyperplasia).
-In addition, beta-sitosterol block cholesterol absorption and has been shown in studies to reduce blood levels of cholesterol.
+Avocados also contain a phytonutrient called beta-sitosterol (a beneficial plant-based fat) that has been shown in a double blind trial to be effective for BPH (Benign Prostatic Hyperplasia).
+In addition, beta-sitosterol block cholesterol absorption (more than any other fruit) and has been shown in studies to reduce blood levels of cholesterol.

+So, if you walked into my pharmacy and asked me to recommend a heart healthy fruit for the reasons stated above I would without hesitation put avocados at the top of the list.

 - Pharmacist John Giacca

+HEART HEALTHY TIP:

+Below Are Two Things You Can Start Doing Today To Lower Cholesterol

+Make certain your fridge is stocked with at least 2 or 3 avocados to add to your turkey or tuna and fight the cholesterol lowering battle.

+The next time you are out for sushi look for avocados in your salmon roll and order a couple slices of avocados on the side to continue fighting the good fight.

+Enjoy!

 This entry was posted in all, blank, Wellness.
 Bookmark the permalink.